austinf615alt/network-act/README.md

 </p>
 <p>

 - Configured Wireshark to filter for DHCP traffic to analyze IP address assignment behavior.
 Using Powershell as administrator, ran the "ipconfig /renew" to request a new IP address from the DHCP server.
 Observed DHCP reqest and response packets in Wireshark, confirming lease renewal and communication between the Windows VM and the DHCP server.
+DHCP uses port 67 on the server side and port 68 on the client side, and allows for automatic IP configurations.

 </p>
 <br />